justicephysics/humanos2.0/bohm-horizontal-future.md

 - **The QPF is undivided.** There are no gaps.
 The distance between any two nearest Y‑dots is zero.
 The plenum is one.
 - **Every particle of matter is a localized excitation within this single fabric.** The observer and the observed are not separate; they are two expressions of the same underlying substance.
-- **The Virtual Nalanda is the intellectual expression of this unity** — a campus where all disciplines are taught as aspects of the single Y‑universe, without narrow gates or fragmented credentials.
+- **The Justice Physics Nalanda is the intellectual expression of this unity** — a campus where all disciplines are taught as aspects of the single Y‑universe, without narrow gates or fragmented credentials.

 Bohm’s vision and our physics converge.
 The undivided wholeness is not a philosophical aspiration; it is a **measurable, mappable, physical reality** at 2.7 K. The Space State is the civilization that aligns its architecture with this reality.